PuppetDB 1.6 » Overview

 - Recent MacOS X versions (using built-in Java support)

 - Nearly any Linux distribution (using vendor’s OpenJDK packages)

 - Nearly any *nix system running a recent Oracle-provided JDK

 Your site’s puppet masters must be running Puppet 2.7.12 or later.
 You will need to connect your puppet masters to PuppetDB after installing it.
 If you wish to use PuppetDB with standalone nodes that are running puppet apply, every node must be running 2.7.12 or later.

 Note about Puppet Enterprise

-- Due to packaging changes related to the integration of PuppetDB with Puppet Enterprise, PuppetDB 1.5 packages are not available for use with Puppet Enterprise 2.8 or below.
+- Due to packaging changes related to the integration of PuppetDB with Puppet Enterprise, the latest PuppetDB packages are not available for use with Puppet Enterprise 2.8 or below.
 Users of Puppet Enterprise 2.8 or below can use PuppetDB 1.1, and should visit the PuppetDB 1.1 documentation.
 PuppetDB is now included by default in Puppet Enterprise, and will be released on a separate schedule.

 PuppetDB will be a critical component of your Puppet deployment and so should be run on a robust and reliable server.

 However, it can do a lot with fairly modest hardware: in benchmarks using real-world catalogs from a customer, a single 2012 laptop (16 GB of RAM, consumer-grade SSD, and quad-core processor) running PuppetDB and PostgreSQL was able to keep up with sustained input from 8,000 simulated Puppet nodes checking in every 30 minutes.
 Powerful server-grade hardware will perform even better.